 - The subject focuses on the Indian Economy, and its characteristics and the subject can be best studied using multiple resources.

 - The best way to adopt is to watch the video lecture of one or two particular topics(s) from the syllabus and then read the relevant course materials provided by ICSI.
 This ensures faster-grasping ability, easier understanding, and long-term memory retention.

 - Accounting is one subject that might require relatively higher effort for preparation, especially for students from the non-commerce background.

 - The paper includes two parts, Fundamentals of Accounting for 70 marks and Fundamentals of Auditing for 30 marks.

 - The students may consider either taking up online classes on Accounting or may choose to learn from offline tutors.
 Having said this, it is not impossible to learn the subject on one’s own.
 It is only a matter of time and effort!

 The foundation level of the CS exam does not require rigorous classroom coaching and is doable with self-study on a well-planned study schedule.
 Moreover, with additional resources available online, success in the first attempt is not far.
-As is evident, the syllabus more or less correlates with most of the graduation courses.
-The four papers can be easily dealt with by students who are pursuing their UG courses alongside as well.
+As is evident, the syllabus more or fewer correlates with most of the graduation courses.
+The four papers can be easily dealt with by students who are pursuing their UG courses alongside.

 You can watch a few demo lectures by SuperProfs for CS and see if you would want to consider subscribing to our video series for a better shot at clearing the CS examination.